rloutlaw/JavaSDKDocs/outlawSDKDocs/get-started-sample.md

 ## Build and verify the sample locally

-Run the following to build a WAR file from the sample and run it in a local Jetty container:
+Build the WAR file in the sample and run it in a local Jetty container:

 ```bash
 cd hello-world-java